aaronminnick/igpay-atinlay/README.md

 #### function quWord()
 > This function accepts a word and returns a Pig Latin word according to the rule for consonant words including "qu".

+Test: "It will return a word which has moved all letters up to "qu" to the end plus "ay"."
+Code:
+word = "quit";
+quWord(word);
+Expected Output: "itquay"

+Test: "It will correctly process the word if the qu does not come as the first two letters"
+Code:
+word = "squirm";
+quWord(word);
+Expected Output: "irmsquay"

+Test: "It will return null if given a word that does not contain qu."
+Code:
+word = "plug";
+quWord(word);
+Expected Output: null

+Test: "It will return null if the word starts with a vowel."
+Code:
+word = "apple";
+quWord(word);
+Expected Output: null

+Test: "It will return null if given a word that starts with q but the second character is not u."
+Code:
+word = "qanat";
+quWord(word);
+Expected Output: null

+Test: "It will return null if not given a string."
+Code:
+word = 1;
+quWord(word);
+Expected Output: null